-As part of the District's ongoing program to meet this safety commitment, comply with regulatory requirements, and contain health care costs, all employees must complete certain safety training, when they first start working for the district and periodically thereafter.
+As part of the District's ongoing program to meet this safety commitment, comply with regulatory requirements, and contain health care costs, all employees must complete certain safety and suicide prevention training when they first start working for the district and periodically thereafter.
 The courses are available through an online training system.
 Non-exempt support staff must do this during work hours.
 Professional and exempt support staff may complete the training at their convenience.